uwescience/hsistem-cloud101/_episodes/05-googleapp.md

 ---
-title: "Wrap-Up"
+title: "Django on Google App"
-teaching: 15
+teaching: 10
-exercises: 0
+exercises: 25
 questions:
 - "What have we learned?"
 objectives: